Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Choosing the Best Beginner Metal Detector

-Anyone with a curious imagination and a love for the outdoors will enjoy getting into the hobby of metal detecting.
-Whether you're on a quest to find rings, coins, Civil War relics, or jewelry at the beach, you never know exactly what you might find, and that's why I love both hobbies.
+Anyone with a curious imagination and an interest in history will enjoy getting into the hobby of metal detecting.
+Whether you're on a quest to find rings, coins, Civil War relics, or jewelry at the beach, you never know what you might find, and that's why I love the hobby.

 With a good metal detector, you can find old coins and lost relics in almost any historical place where people have congregated.
 One of the best places to go metal detecting is on private property around old homes and old swimming holes.
 I've found silver coins and relics in my own yard, old parks, and abandoned house sites, and on private property permissions.

-Metal detecting isn't the cheapest hobby to get into, but you don't have to spend a fortune either as a beginner.
+Metal detecting isn't a cheap hobby, but you don't have to spend a fortune either as a beginner.
 I started off using a digging shovel from the garage and a cheap metal detector someone gave me before upgrading my gear.

-How much money you spend on this hobby depends on the type of detecting you want to do (land/water) and what you want to find, but a good quality detector will feature more useful settings and enhanced search coil depth.
+How much money you spend on this hobby depends on the type of treasure hunting you want to do (land/water) and what you want to find, but a good quality detector will feature more useful settings and enhanced search coil depth.

-Before I provide my recommendations for good metal detectors for beginners, I'll explain some different features and things to consider to help you make the best choice.
+Before I give my recommendations for good metal detectors for beginners, I'll give you some pointers on what to look for when making your choice.

-In addition, a low-quality machine will perform poorly in soil with high mineral content.
+A super cheap detector will also perform poorly in soil with high mineral content.
 The machine will chatter a lot, lose depth, and give false signals, which is really annoying.
 Trust me, the hand-me-down detector I started out with was terrible.
-A quality metal detector will have good ground balancing and settings that allow you to ignore ground minerals and iron so you dig less trash.
+A quality metal detector will allow you to ground balance the search coil so you can maximize depth and stabilize the machine.

 Notching Out Targets

 Buying a machine with ground balancing is a must.
-This goes back to what I mentioned earlier in this article about minerals and iron in the ground.
-Without ground balancing, the machine will sound off at every metal object, including soil with too many minerals in it.
+This goes back to what I mentioned earlier about minerals and iron in the ground.
+Without ground balancing, the detector will be unstable and chatter constantly.

 The Best Metal Detectors for Beginners